aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/basics.rst

 *******************

 The goal of this section is to give more details on how AiiDA runs and stores data-driven workflows.
-At the end of this tutorial you will know how to:
+At the end of it you will know how to:

 * Store data in the database and subsequently retrieve it.
 * Decorate a Python function such that its inputs and outputs are automatically tracked.